 Statement of applicability

 At this point the standard requires that a specific document called the “Statement of Applicability” be prepared which shows which of the reference controls in Annex A have been adopted and which haven’t.
 Each decision to adopt or not must be justified, usually by reference to a specific risk you have found that needs to be treated.
-Some of the reference controls will only apply in certain circumstances so if these don’t apply to your organization (or your ISMS scope) then it is acceptable to state that you are not implementing them.
-Examples might be that Control A.6.7 Remote working may not apply if you have no remote workers or Control A.8.25 Secure development life cycle may not be relevant if no software development takes place.
+Some of the reference controls will only apply in certain circumstances so if these don’t apply to your organisation (or your ISMS scope) then it is acceptable to state that you are not implementing them.

 Conclusion

 The key point to remember in treating risk is that it is a trade-off.
-Few organizations have limitless funds and so the money spent in treating risk needs to result in a larger benefit than the cost.
+Few organisations have limitless funds and so the money spent in treating risk needs to result in a larger benefit than the cost.
 There are many ways of performing this kind of “quantitative” analysis so that the potential loss from a risk can be expressed in financial terms.
-The methods used in the ISO27001 Toolkit are “qualitative” in that they simply categorize the risks; if your organization wishes to use more detailed quantitative methods to assess risk loss against cost of treatment then that is perfectly acceptable within the ISO/IEC 27001 standard.
+The methods used in the ISO27001 Toolkit are “qualitative” in that they simply categorise the risks; if your organisation wishes to use more detailed quantitative methods to assess risk loss against cost of treatment then that is perfectly acceptable within the ISO/IEC 27001 standard.